NativeScript/docs-v7/docs/tooling/publishing/publishing-android-apps.md

 ## App name
 This is the display name for your app.
 It is purely cosmetic but highly important.
 For example, it appears under the app icon.
-The value is set via `App_Resources/Android/src/main/res/values/strings.xml` file.
-Create this file if it does not exist.
+The value can be set via the `App_Resources/Android/src/main/res/values/strings.xml` file.
+Creating your own `strings.xml`  will require population of the `app_name` and `title_activity_kimera` attributes explictly, like so:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>